 Juvenile granulosa cell tumors of the ovary (JGCT) are a less common subtype of granulosa cell tumor of the ovary (~5% of cases).
 They are classified as ovarian sex cord / stromal tumors.

 It typically occurs in premenarchal girls and young women.
 The mean age of presentation is 13...

-Kissing ovaries sign means both ovaries are located in close proximity or are touching each other in the pouch of Douglas, usually due to pelvic adhesions, and is usually seen on ultrasound or MRI.
+The kissing ovaries sign refers to the appearance seen when both ovaries are located in close proximity or are touching each other in the pouch of Douglas, usually due to pelvic adhesions, and may be seen on ultrasound, CT or MRI.

 The estimated incidence is 0.15-0.2% of live births.

 the testes are normal prior to puberty and small in post pubertal te...

 Krukenberg tumor, also known as carcinoma mucocellulare, refers to the "signet ring" subtype of metastatic tumor to the ovary.
 The colon and stomach are the most common primary tumors to result in ovarian metastases, followed by the breast, lung, and contralateral ovary.

 This article lists a series of labeled imaging anatomy cases by system and modality.

 CT head: non-contrast coronal

 CT head: non-contrast sagittal